-“Managers are one of the most important groups that benefit from organized upskilling.
+“Managers are one of the most important groups that benefit from organised upskilling.
 Many first-time managers are often not explicitly taught to be people leaders and are expected to learn on the job.
 By understanding a skills gap like this and addressing it through upskilling we help setup new managers for success,” says Shaun Ricci, Ceridian’s General Manager of Talent Intelligence Development.

 Build a better learning and development program

-In the modernizing world of work, you can strategically refine your learning and development (L&D) programming for managers.
+In the modernising world of work, you can strategically refine your learning and development (L&D) programming for managers.
 Upskill your leaders with technology-assisted skills development tools that use AI and machine learning to suggest specific learning opportunities for specific roles.
-While there will always be a need for leadership learning courses on team building and managing employee performance, why not further personalize your L&D strategy on a case-by-case basis?
+While there will always be a need for leadership learning courses on team building and managing employee performance, why not further personalise your L&D strategy on a case-by-case basis?

 As you continue upskilling and fixing skills gaps, you’ll find yourself with a well-trained and equipped group of productive leaders.